 The ad banner and the Pro-Pack provide us with income to support the app.
 If we didn’t get that income, we wouldn’t be able to keep the MyShiftPlanner on the App Store and Play Store.
 Let alone update it, add more features, or support our 285,000 daily active users .

 Put simply, the payments we get from the app, keep our small company going, and that keeps the app going.

 Do Apple/Google Pay Us?

-All the work we’ve done, from building the app to updating and supporting it is paid for by us.
-Adding an app to the Play Store or App Store is free.
-But both platforms take a percentage of the revenue we make from the app.
+All the work we’ve done, from building the app to updating and supporting it, is paid for by us.
+If you create an app, it’s free to upload it to the Play Store or App Store for people to download and use.
+But, both platforms take a percentage of any revenue the app makes.

 Do We Sell Your Data to Anyone?

 We can answer that in three simple ways.